 Infant school meals are free anyway – do I still need to register?

-Yes.
-The only way the government knows who is eligible for Pupil Premium funding is through the number of students registered for free school meals.
+To qualify for the uniform grant you must make a successful claim for free school meals.
+Equally important, the only way the government knows who is eligible for Pupil Premium funding is through the number of students registered for free school meals.
 By registering your primary-aged child, you are securing an extra £1320 per year for the school to spend on their education.

 Applying for free school meals: